In this article for LV= life insurance

 ‘Most would like a string quartet, but few realise you can actually achieve the same effect with a three-piece band, or save 50% with a violin and cello duo,’ he adds.

 Don’t let the weather make your wedding into a damp squib.

 ‘Don't choose a venue because you fell in love with the garden but hate the indoor space; love everything about it.
 Have buckets of brollies to hand and embrace the showers with your photographer,’ Emma Tuckley of Country & Coast Weddings

-And, finally, make sure you’re covered.
+And, finally, make sure you’re covered so consider wedding insurance.

 Booking early and planning ahead can really help you get your wedding off to a good start, and even save you money.
 However, don’t worry if you plan on a shorter engagement – 5% of the people Hitched surveyed managed to plan a wedding in less than three months!